 - Must have a minimum average of 78% in last 24 months of full time education.

-- Must participate in both courses and the two components of the practicum.
+- Must participate in discussion sessions and the two components of the practicum.

-- Must have citizenship from Canada, be proficient in English, be able to travel internationally.
+- Must be proficient in English, be able to travel internationally.

 - Must be age 35 years or under at the time of application.